Orelsalem21/Spreadsheet-Application/README.md

 Edge Cases: Testing empty ranges, division by zero, and negative values.
 Logic Gates: Verifying deep nesting of IF conditions.
 Dependency Graph: Ensuring ERR_CYCLE is triggered correctly for circular loops.
-Data Propagation: Verifying that updating one cell correctly updates all dependent cells.
+Data Propagation: Verifying that updating one cell correctly updates all dependent cells

-###

-Author
-Orel Salem
-Computer Science Student & QA Specialist